0ju1c3/slop-cop/README.md

 ### Inline editing

 Ask Claude to run `fix_slop` on a specific paragraph you know sounds off.
-Phase 1 makes deterministic fixes; Phase 2 only fires if restructuring is genuinely needed.
+Phase 1 makes deterministic fixes; Phase 2 only fires if restructuring is needed.

 ---